This post is sponsored by Collective Bias, Inc. and The Coca-Cola Company. All opinions are mine alone.

 Here are some tips to make the most of your walk:

 - Getting Around: This walk covers quite a bit of territory.
 If you need to give your feet a rest from walking, you have a few options.
 DART is Dallas' transit option, and they run buses and trains downtown.
 Another option is the M-Line Trolley, which stops in the Arts District and near Klyde Warren Park.
-You can also rent those scooters you'll see on the sidewalks to travel between these sights if you'd prefer not to walk.

 - Where to Eat: There are tons of places to eat in downtown Dallas.
-The areas with the most options are on (and near) Main Street, West End, and the Arts District, and depending on when you visit, you'll also find a variety of food trucks lining Klyde Warren Park.
+The areas with the most options are on (and near) Main Street, West End, the AT&T Discovery District, and the Arts District, and depending on when you visit, you'll also find a variety of food trucks lining Klyde Warren Park.
 My favorite restaurant is probably Salsa Limón, which has the best tacos, delicious agua frescas, and huge margaritas ... you'll need to take a slight detour from this walk tour to get there.
 There are plenty of other options though, and I've mentioned some other faves above.

 - What to Wear: You'll be covering a lot of ground here ... make sure to wear comfortable shoes.
 Dallas also tends to be very sunny, so wear sunblock and/or a hat.
 If you're visiting between May and October, it's probably going to be hot.
 Like really hot!
 It gets cold here in winter though, and even snows occasionally.
 Your best bet is to check the weather forecast and plan appropriately, since the weather changes day to day.